School/Faculty/Institute Faculty of Engineering

 Upon successful completion of the course, the learner is expected to be able to:

-1) identify, formulate, and solve fundamental computer science and basic engineering problems by applying principles of engineering, science, and mathematics;
+1) Identify, formulate, and solve fundamental computer science and basic engineering problems by applying principles of engineering, science, and mathematics;

 2) Recognize ethical and professional responsibilities related to computer science while providing informed judgments under restricted contexts;